-Consult the bulletin Soybean Vein Necrosis Virus on the resource page for descriptions and photos of the seven most common look-alike diseases.
-It is important to accurately diagnose SVNV, and other soybean diseases, to prevent unwarranted management decisions that will not work.
+Consult the bulletin Soybean Vein Necrosis Virus on the resource page for descriptions and photos of the most common look-alike problems.
+It is important to accurately diagnose SVNV and other soybean diseases to prevent unwarranted and potentially costly management decisions that will not work.

 SVNV is spread by soybean thrips.
 As with most other insect vectored virus diseases, chemically managing the insect has not been successful because complete elimination of the pest is not possible.

 Seed transmission of the virus has been reported at a rate of up to six percent.
 Growers should use only certified, disease-free seed.

 A three-year study over six states concluded the SVNV did not impact yield, however, seed quality may be reduced due to a reduction in oil concentration.

 Soybean Vein Necrosis Virus, Crop Protection Network CPN-1003, 2015

 Soybean Vein Necrosis Virus -scouting video, NCSRP, 2014